rust-lang/rfcs/text/0000-variadic-tuples.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-## Declaring and using multiple variadic tuple type with same aritiy
+## Declaring and using multiple variadic tuple type with same arity

 In C++ multiple parameter packs can be expanded in a single expansion form as long as the packs have the same number of items, but there is no constraint concerning the declaration.